leaking windows egg 2

 If you have an operable slider or hung windows be sure to check the cleanliness of your drainage channels.
 As debris, leaves, and even dust falls into the channel it can often block the natural flow of water and cause pooling in the window.

-Leaks can also occur when rainwater enters through the roof, chimney or loose-fitting siding.
+Windows leaking when it rains can also occur when rainwater enters through the roof, chimney or loose-fitting siding.
 Often, the water will follow an unusual path along ceiling joists or wall studs until it reaches a window frame where it can then drip inside.
 Make sure to replace any damaged or missing roof shingles, caulk gaps around fireplace chimneys and exhaust pipes, and secure siding to stop water from seeping behind it.

 Even with proper maintenance, you may eventually experience water leaks.
 It’s important to seek some professional help to identify the source and extent of the problem.